palinqa/palinqa/README.md

-Come and join to our [slack channel](https://testersbudapest.herokuapp.com/)
+Come and join our [slack channel](https://testersbudapest.herokuapp.com/)